secretuniversity/logmein-vuejs-box/app/tutorial/guide.md

 </details>

 <details> <summary> Hint 3: </summary>
-The ed25519_dalek::Keypair struct has an associated function called generate.
+The ed25519_dalek::Keypair struct has an associated function called `generate`.
 Use this to generate a keypair from the seed.
 </details>